 How to choose the right offer

 There isn’t a single, best way to do this for every eCommerce business.
-But at a high level, there are two different ways to think about choosing an offer for your promotion:
+But at a high level, there are two different ways to how to promote eCommerce products with offers:

 Think about long-term customer value.
 Which products do customers buy again and again that you could hook them on?
 Which products did your most loyal customers buy first?
 Why?